Sherwan Sherwani: Biography

 The additional charges levied against Sherwani since his initial arrest in 2020 have been criticised by local and international human rights organisations.
 Amnesty International described Sherwani's initial trial in 2021 as "grossly unfair", and stated his 2025 trial was "a blatant ruse by the authorities to keep him behind bars", further adding that the trial had been marred by a "complete lack of due process".
 The Committee to Protect Journalists called on Kurdish authorities to immediately release Sherwani.

 Community Peacemaker Teams – Iraqi Kurdistan called the 2023 charges against Sherwani as being politically motivated.
 CPT-IK observed his 2025 trial and published a report describing it as containing "major violations" including a lack of proper evidence and procedures, the defence being prevented from challenging the validity of the evidence, unjust sentencing, the militarisation of the court room, and the use of plainclothes officers to "agitate and assault" civilians waiting outside the court room.

 Ali Hama Saleh, a member of the Kurdistan Region Parliament from the National Stance Movement, observed Sherwani's 2025 trial and stated that there was "no evidence" against him.

 The United Nations Assistance Mission for Iraq raised concerns that Sherwani's 2025 sentence may have been "disproportionate" and "arbitrary", stating that the court did not provide evidence of the "aggravating circumstances" used to justify the severity of Sherwani's sentence.
 Ihsan Abdul Rahman, the director general for prison reforms at the Ministry of Labour and Social Affairs of the Government of the Kurdistan Region, stated he could not comment on the sentence until he had met with Sherwani, but denied reports that he had been prevented from speaking to his lawyer or to his family.

 In 2025, Sherwani was nominated for the Nobel Peace Prize, alongside Syrian Kurdish politician Îlham Ehmed.
 In September 2025, a group of 17 non-governmental organisations, including the Committee to Protect Journalists, Reporters Without Borders, Community Peacemaker Teams, MENA Rights Group, Democracy for the Arab World Now, Cartoonists Rights Network International and the Egyptian Initiative for Personal Rights, called for Sherwani's immediate release.

+As of January 2026, Sherwani is being held at Gewran Prison in Erbil.